 The CPU, which stands for central processing unit, or processor, is the most recognizable component of every PC.
-Whether it’s the most important component is a discussion for another day but it’s definitely very important.
+Whether it’s the most critical component is a discussion for another day, but it’s vital.
 You can compare it to the brain, at least parts of the brain responsible for critical thinking, writing, problem-solving, coordination, and coming up with conclusions based on evidence.

-The processor is responsible for the majority of PC’s functions and is the brute force used during both casual and professional use.
-It’s also the second most important component for gaming.
-The CPU runs program code and then that code tells the CPU what to do in the form of instructions.
-It then communicates with other components, tells them what to do, while at the same time running multiple programs at once.
+The processor is responsible for most PC functions and is the brute force used during casual and professional use.
+It’s also the second most crucial component for gaming.
+The CPU runs program code, and then that code tells the CPU what to do in the form of instructions.
+It then communicates with other components, tells them what to do while at the same time running multiple programs at once.
 While it’s the better part of a PC’s brain, it can’t run code properly without other components.

 Graphics Card (GPU)

 They both create visuals based on information received from external sources.
 In our case, it’s the, well, the visible light.
-The receptors in our eyes receive the stimuli, transform them into neural impulses (which are very weak electrical signals), which are then sent to our visual cortex and reconstructed by neurons residing there.
+The receptors in our eyes receive the stimuli and transform them into neural impulses (which are feeble electrical signals).
+They are then sent to our visual cortex and reconstructed by neurons residing there.
 In the case of the GPU, the stimuli are instructions received from programs that tell the GPU just how to create the visuals we see while using our PC, play games, watch videos, etc.

-GPUs can be integrated into a CPU die, in which case they’re called integrated graphics, or iGPU.
+GPUs can be integrated into a CPU die, in which case they’re called integrated graphics or iGPU.
 If they’re a standalone component, they are called graphics cards or discrete graphics.
-While integrated graphics share the same die with the CPU, they are still considered as a standalone component.
-Standalone graphics cards come with various cooling setups, used to keep the GPU cool while in use.
+While integrated graphics share the same die with the CPU, they are still considered a standalone component.
+Standalone graphics cards come with various cooling setups used to keep the GPU cool while in use.

-GPU also needs access to memory in order to handle the visual and other data.
+GPU also needs memory access to handle the visual and other data.
 In the case of standalone graphics cards, you have memory chips on the same PCB as the GPU die.
 In the case of integrated graphics, the GPU uses a portion of system memory as its video memory.

-The motherboard also provides some basic functions, such as the USB controller and sound processing.
+The motherboard also provides some essential functions, such as the USB controller and sound processing.
 In other words, you can also view it as a brain’s auditory cortex.
 The lanes connecting different PC components spread all over the motherboard.
-These lanes (PCI and PCIe) support data transfers between different components, with the CPU coordinating the communication between all of these components.
+These lanes (PCI and PCIe) support data transfers between various components, with the CPU coordinating the communication between all of these components.

-The motherboard is also responsible for supplying power to the CPU, memory, storage, as well as part of the power for the graphics card.
+The motherboard is also responsible for supplying power to the CPU, memory, storage, and part of the power for the graphics card.
 Its PCB also features power connectors for the CPU and case fans.
-Finally, we shouldn’t forget about BIOS (short for basic input-output system), which is an important part of every motherboard used for waking up the hardware and preparing for the OS boot.
+Finally, we shouldn’t forget about BIOS (short for Basic Input-Output System), which is an integral part of every motherboard used to wake up the hardware and prepare for the OS boot.

 RAM is the PC’s short-term memory.
 CPU uses RAM to store temporary data for programs that are running on the PC, as well as for the operating system.
-This way, the CPU can access the data at any time, and with a very short delay, allowing it to swap between different active programs.
-Random-access memory is very fast and it’s a volatile memory.
+This way, the CPU can access the data at any time and with a very short delay, allowing it to swap between different active programs.
+Random-access memory is high-speed and it’s a volatile memory.
 In other words, it can only store information while powered.
 Once you cut the power to RAM, the data’s gone.

 Storage (HDDs & SSDs)